 You can specify a retention period for an Enterprise Manager keyset.

 To specify retention policy for Enterprise Manager keys:

-- In Veeam Backup Enterprise Manager, go to the Configuration > Key Management section.
+- In Veeam Backup Enterprise Manager, open the Settings section of the Configuration view.

-- In the Key retention settings section, select the necessary options:
+- On the Key Management tab, in the Managed keys section, select the necessary options:

 - If you want to set a retention period for Enterprise Manager keysets, select the Key retention period check box and specify the number of weeks for which Enterprise Manager keys must remain in effect (default is 4 weeks).
 After the retention period is over, and with key auto-generation is turned off, a user will receive a notification email and should then manually create and activate a new keyset.
 After a new keyset is ready, old keyset is marked as inactive.